IngeborgArdoe/training/discovery/analysis_part2.md

 ## Key Values
 This goal of this tile is to show how to use the formula editor and how to display the calculated value in combination with self composed text.
 More on formula editor [here](https://docs.genus.no/users/analyze-report-and-discover/analysis/designer/formula-designer.html)

-    d.
-In the tiletype panel write a text for each value in _markdown text_.
-To insert a parameter write {} and then the number of the parameter, i.e. {1} for average price of a trip calculated in the formula editor.

 1. Create a tile.
 Resize and set title.